Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization: Introduction

 Numerous attempts to avoid these computational roadblocks have been proposed.
 Goodfellow~\cite{Goodfellow15} proposed an algorithmic solution for computing per-example $\ell_2$-norms of the gradients for fully-connected networks.\footnote{Though he was motivated by other applications~\cite{ZhaoZ15}, these are the exact objects we require for DPSGD.} Other proposed solutions work by exploiting Jacobians~\cite{DangelKH20} or parallelizing over the batch dimension~\cite{AgarwalG19}.
-Several of these approaches are are restricted to specific types of architectures---for example, \cite{Goodfellow15} is restricted to fully-connected layers, though~\cite{RochetteMT19} extends this to convolutional layers.
+Several of these approaches are are restricted to specific types of architectures---for example, \cite{Goodfellow15} is restricted to fully-connected layers, though~\cite{RochetteMT19} extends this to convolutional layers, and a very recent work~\cite{LeeK20} further considers layers including recurrent networks, attention, and more.
 BackPACK~\cite{DangelKH20} currently supports only fully connected and convolutional layers, and while the paper states that it can be extended to recurrent and residual layers, GitHub issues related to implementation of these features have been open since November 2019~\cite{backpackrnn}.
-Very recently (roughly a month prior to submission of this paper), Facebook revealed Opacus, the release version of their differentially private machine learning library previously known as PyTorch-DP~\cite{Opacus20}.
-Their primary advertised points are speed and scalability, which we take as strong evidence for the importance of fast differentially private machine learning.
-We briefly mention microbatching~\cite{McMahanAECMPK18}, in which small ``microbatches'' of points are averaged before clipping, reducing the number of per-example clipping operations (and thus the running time) at the cost of requiring additional noise to achieve the same privacy guarantee.
+Facebook's Opacus~\cite{YousefpourSSTPMNGBZCM21} emphasizes speed and scalability as the main selling points.
+We briefly mention microbatching, in which comparatively small subsets of the minibatch called ``microbatches'' of points are averaged before clipping, reducing the number of clipping operations (and thus the running time), at the cost of requiring additional noise to achieve the same privacy guarantee.
 Since this generally results in significantly worse accuracy, we do not investigate it further in our work.
 A more thorough description of approaches is provided in Section~\ref{sec:approaches}.

 As mentioned in the literature (and thoroughly explored in this paper), all existing approaches seem to incur moderate to severe running time overhead versus non-private SGD, with slowdowns as large as two orders of magnitude.
 For instance, Carlini et al.~\cite{CarliniLEKS19} comment, ``Training a differentially private algorithm is known to be slower than standard training; our implementation of this algorithm is 10-100x slower than standard training,'' where their implementation is based on TensorFlow Privacy.
 Additionally, Thomas et al.~\cite{ThomasADMK20} (working in an unspecified framework) document a slowdown from 12 minutes to 14 hours due to the introduction of differential privacy, a 70x slowdown.
 The effect of these slowdowns can range from an inconvenience when it comes to rapid prototyping of smaller models, to prohibitively expensive for a single training run of a larger model.
 Overcoming this obstacle is an important step in helping differentially private machine learning transition from its present nascent state to widespread adoption.